Plastic straw bans in Australia - everything you need to know!

 Queensland plastic ban will be introduced on 1 September 2021.
 Products included in the ban:

 1 September 2021: A ban on plastic straws, stirrers, cutlery, plates, bowls, expanded polystyrene (EPS) cups and containers.
 However Compostable plastics and other packaging items certified Industrially (AS4736) or home (AS5810) compostable are allowed.
-This means PLA sugarcane drinking straws can be used in Queensland.
+According to the legislation the equivalent certifications such as TUV Ok home compost are not accepted.

 AUSTRALIAN CAPITAL TERRITORY PLASTIC BAN